Curious (fragrance): Release

-The global launch of Curious occurred on March 18, 2005, at the Ritz Carlton Hotel in New Orleans, Louisiana, Spears' home state.
-Fans from various countries—Australia, Germany, Italy, Japan, Singapore, South Africa, Spain, and Ireland—who won special contests in their respective countries joined Spears during the launch.
-Regarding the success of the fragrance's initial launch in the United States, Scott Beattie, chairman and CEO of Elizabeth Arden, stated it was a testament to the appeal of the scent, packaging, their innovative marketing techniques, and the influence of a celebrity like Britney Spears on a glamorous product category.
+The global launch of Curious took place on March 18, 2005, at the Ritz-Carlton Hotel in New Orleans, Louisiana.
+The event included contest winners from several countries, including Australia, Germany, Italy, Japan, Singapore, South Africa, Spain, and Ireland who joined Spears during the launch.
+Commenting on the fragrance's early performance, Elizabeth Arden chairman and chief executive officer Scott Beattie attributed its success to a combination of the product's scent, packaging, marketing campaign, and Spears' popularity.